WhatDothLife/TheSmallestHardTrees/README.md

 directed graphs.
 Also implements an algorithm to generate orientations of trees, and core orientations of trees.

 This repository contains companion code for the following paper.
+The results  be found in a separate data repository over [here](https://github.com/WhatDothLife/HardTreesData).
 If you use this code, please cite the paper.
 You can use the bibtex reference below.
 (TODO update once published)

 _M.
 Bodirsky, J. Bulín, F. Starke, and M. Wernthaler.
 The smallest hard trees, arXiv:2205.07528 [math.RA] (May 2022)_ https://doi.org/10.48550/arXiv.2205.07528